-Facts about (Aster novae angliae):
+Facts about Aster novae angliae:

-Bloom time is August – October or frost
+Bloom time is August – frost

 Light requirements – Full Sun or Part Shade